bhanusolanki45/Call-Center-Dashbaord-Power-BI-/README.md

 🛠 Tools Used
 Power BI Desktop: For building visualizations and dashboard.

-Excel Dataset: Source data (assumed format based on PDF visuals).
+Excel Dataset: Source data

-DAX (if applicable): For calculated columns and metrics.
+DAX: For calculated columns and metrics.